 \section{Summary and Discussion}

 The aim of this paper has been to simplify many previous results in nonlinear electrodynamics, mainly to do with properties of self-dual theories, by providing simpler proofs of significant facts, improved physical intuition, and a new simple auxiliary-field formulation that facilitates these aims.
-A surprising feature of this formulation is that it `represents' the general non-conformal self-dual NLED as an extension of the conformal Maxwell/ModMax family rather than as an interacting extension of the free-field Maxwell theory.
+A surprising feature of this formulation is that it `represents' the general non-conformal self-dual NLED as an extension of the conformal Maxwell/ModMax family rather than the general interacting self-dual NLED as an extension of the free-field Maxwell theory.

 The inspiration for this formulation was an ``alternative CH-construction'' of self-dual NLED that we introduced in previous work.
 The previous ``CH-construction'' is based on a solution to the self-duality PDE for the Lagrangian density $\LL$ in terms of a ``CH-function'' $\ell$ that specifies the boundary conditions.
 Causality requires this function to be convex, and the conformal Maxwell/ModMax cases correspond to the convex linear functions.
 The ``alternative CH-construction'' expresses $\LL$ in terms of the Legendre transform of $\ell$, here called $\Omega$.
 This makes the Maxwell/ModMax cases special.
 Whereas the Legendre transform of any nonlinear convex function $\ell(\tau)$ is another nonlinear convex function $\Omega(y)$, the Legendre transform of a {\sl linear} convex function $\ell$ is a function $\Omega$ defined at a single point (and {\it vice-versa} because the Legendre transform is an involution for convex functions).
 This peculiarity is compensated by a new feature: the equation for $\Omega(y)$ determining $y$ (as a function of the electromagnetic fields) is the Euler-Lagrange equation for $\LL$ as a function of $y$, and the convexity of $\Omega(y)$ ensures that the solution for $y$ is unique.
 This allows a re-interpretation of $y$ as an auxiliary field.